awsdocs/aws-cpp-developer-guide/doc_source/sdk-metrics.rst

 To set up |SDKM| with the |sdk-cpp|, follow these instructions:

 #.
-Create an application with an |sdk-cpp| client to use an AWS service.
+Install the latest version of the |sdk-cpp|.
 #.
 Host your project on an |EC2| instance or in your local environment.
 #.
-Install and use the latest version of the |sdk-cpp|.
+Create an application with an |sdk-cpp| client to use an AWS service.
 #.
 Install and configure a |CW| agent on an EC2 instance or in your local environment.
 #.
 Authorize |SDKM| to Collect and Send Metrics
 #. :ref:`csm-enable-agent`

 For more information, see the following: